sysread/page-summarizer/README.md

 ### Installation from Latest Release

-1. Go to the [Releases](https://github.com/sysread/page-summarizer/releases) page of the repository.
+1. Go to the [Releases](https://github.com/sysread/page-summarizer/releases) page of this repository.
-2. Download the latest `chrome-extension.zip` and/or `firefox-extension.zip`.
+2. Download the latest `chrome-extension.zip` or `firefox-extension.zip` based on your browser.
-3. Unzip the downloaded file(s).
+3. Unzip the downloaded file.
-4. Open Google Chrome and navigate to `chrome://extensions/`.
+4. Open Google Chrome and navigate to chrome://extensions/.
-5. Enable "Developer mode" in the top-right corner.
-6. Click "Load unpacked" and select the unzipped directory.
+5. Drag the unzipped folder into the extensions page.
-7. The extension icon should now appear in your Chrome toolbar.
+6. The extension icon should now appear in your Chrome toolbar.
-8. Right-click the extension icon and choose "Options", then enter your OpenAI API key and preferred model.
+7. Right-click the extension icon and choose "Options", then enter your OpenAI API key and preferred model.

 ### Manual Installation from Repo